r0f1/ml_checklist/README.md

   + Clean column names (english, no whitespace, no special chars)
   + Are there duplicate columns?
   + Fix datatypes (datetime, int, float, string)
++ Look at the raw data
+  + Sort data
+  + Filter data by various criteria
 + Investigation
   + Non-sensical observations/artifacts?
   + Coding of categorical features?